Description of the test

 Ask your doctor or pharmacist whether you need to stop taking any of your medications before the test.

 Some people experience slight bruising or tenderness where the needle entered the vein.
 Keep pressure on the area after the needle is removed to prevent bruising.

 For example, if you are pregnant and your results are higher than normal, you may have gestational diabetes.
 If you are not pregnant and your results are higher than normal, you may have diabetes.
-If your results are lower than normal, you may have hypoglycemia.

 Your doctor will interpret the results of this test in combination with other symptoms you may have.
 If your results are abnormal, your doctor may also recommend further testing.